pingcap/blog/2017-09-12-futuresandgrpc.md

 ---
-date: 2017-09-12T00:00:00Z
-excerpt: This is the speech Tang Liu gave at Bay Area Rust Meetup August 2017.
 title: Futures and gRPC in Rust
+author: ['Siddon Tang']
+date: 2017-09-12
+summary: This is the speech Siddon Tang gave at Bay Area Rust Meetup August 2017.
+tags: ['TiKV', 'Rust']
 ---

 This is the speech Tang Liu (tl@pingcap.com) gave at the Bay Area Rust Meetup August 2017.
 [See the video](https://air.mozilla.org/bay-area-rust-meetup-august-2017/).